Srivatsala17/My_Projects/Book Recommendation System/Project_documentation.md

 3. 15/08 - Data has been gathered from Kaggle API and some topic modelling tested on data.
 Need to restrict dataset to make more manageable.
 4. 22/08 - Completion and review of work done so far: sentiment analysis, UI, compliation of modules and files etc., and discussion regarding our testing strategy.

-**Team Member Roles:**

- - Srivatsala: Backend developer (handled database interactions and interactions with API)

- - Wing Hang: Data Visualisation (used the data from the NLP to create visualisations which emphasise the relationships between data)

- - Swarna: Frontend Developer (oversaw the user interface), handled NLP in sentiment analysis

- - Eva: Project Manager (organised meetings and the project timeline), handled NLP in topic modelling

 ### Tools and libraries
 **Programming Languages:**